 Onwards to the next activity – 2 Star First Aid Training Day on 20th April!

-Lance Corporal Kal Petkov
+Lance Corporal K Petkov